This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 Americans living under British rule in the eighteenth century had one of the highest standards of living in the world at the time.
 Although ruled by a king across the Atlantic Ocean, Americans considered themselves British and were under the protection of the British Crown.

 The situation for the subjects of the thirteen British colonies in North America began to change after the French and Indian War ended in 1763.
-To pay for the war, the British began to levy taxes on the colonists.
-Colonists, who enjoyed a large degree of autonomy over their own affairs before this, had no say in the matter.
+To pay for the war, the British began to tax the colonists.
+Colonists, who enjoyed much autonomy over their own affairs before this, had no say in the matter.
 They had no representation before their English monarch.
 This gave rise to the phrase “no taxation without representation” throughout the colonies.

-Taxes, such as one on all paper products known as the Stamp Act, and a series of other taxes called the Townshend Acts that placed taxes on imports to the colonies on products such as china, glass, paint, and tea brought protests from many colonists.
-The pushback against these taxes grew and the remedy of choice for many colonists was to boycott British goods.
+Taxes, such as the Stamp Act, which applied to all paper products, and a series of other taxes called the Townshend Acts, which placed taxes on imports to the colonies on products such as china, glass, paint, and tea, brought protests from many colonists.
+The pushback against these taxes grew, and the remedy of choice for many colonists was to boycott British goods.

 Increased unrest by colonists brought a greater presence of British soldiers, specifically around Boston.
 In 1770, five colonists were killed when British soldiers opened fire on unarmed men in an incident called the Boston Massacre.

-In 1773, the British passed the Tea Tax, a law that gave favorable tax treatment to the British-owned East India Company, the result of which gave that company a virtual monopoly on tea in the colonies.
-On December 16, 1773, a group of about 60 colonists dressed as Mohawk Indians and organized by Samuel Adams and his group, the Sons of Liberty, dumped 342 chests of tea valued at about $18,000 into Boston Harbor.
+In 1773, the British passed the Tea Tax, a law that gave favorable tax treatment to the British-owned East India Company, which gave that company a virtual monopoly on tea in the colonies.
+On December 16, 1773, a group of about 60 colonists dressed as Mohawk Indians, organized by Samuel Adams and his group, the Sons of Liberty, dumped 342 chests of tea valued at about $18,000 into Boston Harbor.
 History remembers this event as the Boston Tea Party.

 This brought a swift response from the British.
 In 1774, the British passed the Coercive Acts, or what the colonists called the Intolerable Acts.
 Essentially, it placed Massachusetts under martial law.
 The Intolerable Acts closed Boston to merchant shipping until restitution was made for the lost tea, made British officials immune to criminal prosecution in America, and required colonists to quarter British troops.
 The quartering of troops took place mainly in unoccupied buildings, but Britain made the colonists pay for the expenses of their soldiers.